Leviathanium/Template.bg/README.md

 - Consider how your wallpapers will look with different accent colors
 - Creating matching sets for all systems creates a cohesive experience

-## For more information, see the full component documentation
+## For more information, see the [full component documentation.](https://github.com/Leviathanium/NextUI-Theme-Manager/blob/main/documents/COMPONENT_BUILDING.md)